 Should you ever get a call from your bank or creditor that tell you that your account appears to be compromised, hang up and call your bank or creditor directly.

 Use two-factor authentication which will make it harder for cyber thieves to get into your account.

 Use different login and passwords for each account or use password manager such as LastPass or Dashlane.

-Do regular backups in the event your system is compromised, you’ll maintain access your most critical files/folders to get your data back and your business up and running.
+Do regular backups, and in the event your system is compromised, you’ll maintain access your most critical data in order for you to get your business back up and running.

-In conclusion, we can all take precautions by being aware of emails from unknown senders, unsolicited phone calls, being cautious of web site visits, including and especially Facebook.
-Yes, hacker’s favorite sites include Facebook.
-I’m amazed how often people on Facebook play games, participate in surveys, free items and to participate, must “allow” access to your contacts, your profile, etc. that are on Facebook?
-Hackers can find so much about you (us,) where we work, what we do etc. and thus use social engineering techniques to maybe steal our identity.
+In conclusion, we can all take precautions by being aware of emails from unknown senders, fielding unsolicited phone calls and being cautious of visiting websites, including and especially Facebook.
+Yes, hackers’ favorite sites include Facebook.
+I’m amazed how often people on Facebook play games, participate in surveys, all free items that require your information to participate, so you must “allow” them access to your contacts, your profile, etc. Hackers can find so much about us: where we work, what we do, who we interact with, etc. and then use social engineering techniques to steal our identities.